nationalarchives/dr2-ingest/python/ad-hoc-ingest/README.md

     A CSV (or Excel) file having rows corresponding to the data to be ingested.
 Each row has a Catalogue Reference (catRef), name of the file (fileName) with absolute path, and optionally, a checksum for the file to be ingested

 `-e  --environment`
     Name of the environment where the records are ingested (e.g. intg, prod).
-The script makes use of the environment name to construct names of the AWS resources (default 'intg')
+The script makes use of the environment name to construct names of the AWS resources.
+The default value is 'intg'

 `-d   --dry-run`
     Boolean value, when True, indicates that the script should only validate the data but stop short of actually uploading it to S3.
-False indicates that the script should ingest data as well. (default False)
+False indicates that the script should ingest data as well.
+The default value is False)

 `-o   --output`
     Optional file path where the intermediate results are stored.
 When available, the output of dry run is stored in that file.
 If not given, the script generates a file in the "tmp" folder of the machine

 `-s   --asset-source`
-    Optional digital asset source, one of:('Born Digital', 'Surrogate' or 'Digitised') default is 'Born Digital'
+    Optional digital asset source, one of:('Born Digital', 'Surrogate' or 'Digitised').
+The default value is 'Born Digital'